 Patagonia hired Namaste Solar to perform the engineering, procurement and construction (EPC) work for commercial solar arrays on four sites in California and Nevada.
 The two projects in Nevada totaled over 1.3 MW and utilized more than 3,800 panels.
 One system was a roof mount, offsetting the energy usage at a Patagonia distribution center.
 The other system a carport array that will provide energy while also providing shade and reducing the urban heat island effect.

 Namaste Solar built solar carports and installed EV charging stations for the KONG Company in Golden, CO.
 In total, the 247 kW system utilizes 595 panels and is estimated to produce 330,750 kWh in its first year of operations.
+The solar carports will power the production of around 2 million dog toys per year!
 KONG received a grant for the EV charging stations through the Colorado Energy Office (CEO) and Regional Air Quality Council’s (RAQC) Charge Ahead Colorado program.
 They will benefit from Xcel’s SPVTOU rate.

 Namaste Solar installed carport solar arrays on two parking garages in downtown Boulder, CO.
 The two systems combined will have a 499 kW capacity.
 The garage at 1100 Spruce will be 100% solar powered and the garage at 1500 Pearl will be 65% solar powered.
 These projects support the city’s efforts to bring local, renewable energy generation to the community, which helps reduce greenhouse gas emissions associated with electricity generation.